sourcegraph/handbook/content/team/ceo/index.md

 ### Asking me to send an email

-If you want me to send an email with a specific message to someone else (e.g., a customer), you should send an email or Slack message to me and [Sally Voisen (Executive Business Partner)](../executive-business-partners.md). with:
+If you want me to send an email with a specific message to someone else (e.g., a customer), you should send an email or Slack message to me and Connor O'Brien (Chief of Staff to the CEO) with:

 - Instructions, such as "Please email this, bcc me on the outgoing email, forward me any responses, and cc me on further emails."
 - Recipient name(s) and email address(es)